stoppie/wikipedia-assistant/README.md

 - The choice of MySQL for the database solution, given the structured nature of the data and the compatibility with the Wiki dump files created by MariaDB.
 - The periodic updates are set to occur monthly, based on the dump frequency from Wikimedia.
-- The database is not publicly exposed to ensure heightened security.
+- While the Wikimedia data used in this project is public, the database is configured without public exposure as a demonstration of best practices for data security.
+This design choice showcases the capability to build a solution with heightened security considerations.
 - Raw and processed data are kept in separate databases to segregate data and simplify management.
 - The provided API serves predefined query results, with some flexibility for custom SELECT queries.
 - **Data Integrity in Raw Tables:** It is observed that the raw `pagelinks` and `categorylinks` tables contain some rows where the `page_id` does not have a corresponding entry in the `page` table.
 Specifically, this discrepancy exists for a singular `page_id`.
 The foreign key constraint would thus be violated when attempting standard insertions.
 As a workaround, the `INSERT IGNORE INTO` statement is utilized when populating the `pagelinks` and `categorylinks` tables.
 While effective for the current setup, it's vital to note that this is not an ideal solution for a production environment and requires further refinements to address potential data integrity concerns.